shaunporwal/Orphic/README.md

 respective usage percentages and mount points.
 ```

-`-d` or `--debug` will display the raw GPT text along with the regular output, even in unsafe mode.
+`-d` or `--debug` prints the raw GPT response *in addition* to the normal result so you can see exactly what the model produced.

 ```
 $ orphic -u -d count the lines of rust code in this directory excluding /target/.
 {"command": "find . -name target -prune -o -name '*.rs' -type f -print0 | xargs -0 wc -l"}
 61 ./src/prompts.rs
-     219 ./src/main.rs
+219 ./src/runner.rs
 280 total
 ```

 `-r` or `--repl` will start Orphic in a REPL environment.